ProxioDev/ValioBungee/README.md

 # Limework fork of RedisBungee

-this fork was made due maintainer of redisBungee became unactive so we took the place to develop it!
+this fork was made due the maintainer of redisBungee became inactive, so we took the place to develop it!

 RedisBungee bridges [Redis](http://redis.io) and BungeeCord together.